Test-Time 3D Occupancy Prediction: Introduction

-Motivated by these practical limitations, in this work, we investigate a core question: \textit{Is training an occupancy prediction network even necessary?} To this end, we explore a test-time occupancy estimation method termed \textbf{TT-GaussOcc}, which progressively optimizes and voxelizes time-aware 3D Gaussians.
-Our approach eliminates the need for costly pretraining and allows dynamic adaptation to user-specified object classes and voxel resolutions at any given time step.
-Unlike previous NeRF- \cite{emernerf,unisim} and 3DGS-based \cite{DrivingGaussian,DriveStudio} reconstruction methods that require offline \textit{per-scene} modeling assisted by external priors (\textit{e.g.}, HD maps or bounding boxes), TT-GaussOcc generates occupancy representations in an online fashion, relying solely on raw sensor input streams to instantiate Gaussians capturing object geometry in unbounded outdoor scenes.
+Recent vision foundation models (VFMs), however, change this landscape.
+Models such as VGGT \cite{vggt} and MapAnything \cite{keetha2025mapanything} provide reliable multiview geometry, and REX-Omni \cite{rexomni} enables open-vocabulary semantic reasoning, both directly at test time.
+As these cues become increasingly accessible without task-specific training, it is natural to revisit a long-standing assumption of the field: \textit{if such information no longer needs to be learned by a network, is training an occupancy model still necessary? }To answer this question, we explore a \underline{t}est-\underline{t}ime \underline{occ}upancy estimation method termed \textbf{TT-Occ}, which progressively constructs, optimizes and voxelizes time-aware 3D Gaussians from raw sensor streams by integrating VFMs.
+We introduce two variants, \textbf{TT-OccCamera} and \textbf{TT-OccLiDAR}, which differ in the sensor modality used to initialize the Gaussian primitives, respectively.
+Both variants eliminate costly pretraining and allow flexible adaptation to arbitrary voxel resolutions and user-specified semantic queries.
+Unlike previous NeRF- \cite{emernerf,unisim} and 3DGS-based \cite{DrivingGaussian,DriveStudio} reconstruction methods that perform offline per-scene modeling assisted by \textit{external GT priors} (\textit{e.g.,} HD maps or bounding boxes), TT-Occ generates occupancy representations in an online fashion, relying solely on raw sensor streams and generally trained VFMs to instantiate Gaussians capturing object geometry and semantics in unbounded outdoor scenes.

-Specifically, as depicted in Fig. \ref{fig:comp}, our approach follows a \textit{``lift-move-voxel''} symphony: (1) At each test time step, we first \textit{``lift''} semantic information into Time-aware Gaussian using surrounding-view segmentation masks from VLMs; (2) Next, we \textit{``move''} the dynamic Gaussians from the previous frame along estimated Gaussian scene flow with iterative closed point (ICP) algorithm.
-This motion compensates for partial object visibility and prevents trailing artifacts, while static Gaussians are progressively accumulated within a historical queue to maintain long-term temporal coherence.
-(3) Finally, to minimize inherent noise from 2D semantic predictions and scene flow vectors, we introduce a trilateral radial basis function (TRBF) kernel to periodically smooth and optimize Gaussian parameters.
-The refined static and dynamic Gaussians are subsequently \textit{``voxelized''} onto discrete grids of user-defined resolution.
+Our framework follows a simple yet effective \textit{``lift-track-voxelize''} symphony: (1) Lift: at each test time step, we first \textit{``lift''} geometry and semantic information of surrounding views extracted via VFMs into time-aware 3D Gaussians on the fly.
+The generated Gaussians can also be splatted back onto the image plane through differentiable rasterization for parameter optimization \cite{3DGS}.
+(2) Track: next, we \textit{``track''} dynamic Gaussians and accumulate static ones using estimated motion flow.
+This motion compensates for partial object visibility and prevents trailing artifacts while maintaining long-term temporal coherence.
+(3) Voxelize: at any given timestamp, the generated 3D Gaussians can be voxelized onto discrete occupancy grids with arbitrary user-specified resolutions.
+Optionally, to further mitigate the inherent noise in VFM predictions and tracking results, we introduce a Trilateral Radial Basis Function (TRBF), which jointly considers semantic, color, and spatial affinities to periodically smooth the Gaussian parameters.